braze-inc/braze-docs/_includes/developer_guide/android/sdk_integration.md

 For optimal performance on Android 12, we recommend upgrading to [Braze Android SDK v13.1.2+](https://github.com/braze-inc/braze-android-sdk/blob/master/CHANGELOG.md#1312) as soon as possible.
 For more information, see our [Android 12 upgrade guide]({{site.baseurl}}/android_12/).
 {% endalert %}

-## Step 1: Integrate the Braze library
+## Step 1: Integrate the UI library (optional)

-The Braze Android SDK can optionally be integrated without UI components.
-However, Content Cards and in-app messaging will be rendered inoperable unless you pass the custom data to a UI solely of your design.
-Additionally, push notifications will not work because our push handling code is in the UI library.
-It is important to note that these UI elements are fully customizable.
-We strongly recommend the integration of these features.
-Refer to the [Content Cards]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/about/#advantages-of-using-content-cards) and [in-app message]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/about/) documentation for a list of benefits of using each channel or tool.

-### Basic integration

-To access Braze messaging features, you must integrate the UI library.
-See the following Android Studio directions to integrate the UI library depending on your IDE:
+To use push notifications, in-app messaging, and Content Cards, you must integrate the Braze UI library.
+Although skipping this step is possible, it is not recommended.

-#### Add Braze dependency
+### Step 1.2: Add Braze dependency

-Add the `android-sdk-ui` dependency to your app's `build.gradle`.

-If you are using any location or Braze Geofence functionality, also include `android-sdk-location` in your app's `build.gradle`.
+In your Android Studio project, add the `android-sdk-ui` dependency to your app's `build.gradle`.
+If you're using any location or Braze Geofence functionality, also include `android-sdk-location` in your app's `build.gradle`.

 {% alert important %}
 If you're using a non-native Android SDK (for example, Flutter, Cordova, Unity, etc.), that SDK already has the `android-sdk-ui` dependency for the correct version of the Android SDK.
 Do not update that version manually.